pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

     really vast field (even just for C/C++).

-    Needless to say, adequately summarizing decades of work and developments that have lead us to where we are now is not easy.
+    Needless to say, adequately summarizing decades of work and developments that have led us to where we are now is not easy.
 If you find errors or things to improve, please open an issue or PR!

 In order to get a computer to execute a given unit of work (say, application `X`